codeoverflow-org/chatoverflow-wiki/Writing-a-plugin.md

 ```

 Of course, you can also add own classes and infrastrucutre by now - the important steps are done, happy coding!

+*One last note: If your testing your plugin the first time, a full reload might be needed.
+Use the custom task `[Advanced] Full Reload and run ChatOverlfow` to do so.
+Afters this, you can configure the framework to start your plugin using the [CLI](Using-the-CLI)!*